-T-shaped connection to Kaputak and Akunq 110 KV overhead lines.
+In-and-out Connection to Kaputak and Akunq 110 KV overhead lines.

 Auxiliary Services

 The auxiliary medium voltage power transformer located inside the Connection Center will feed the general auxiliary services of the PV plant.
 This auxiliary transformer will step down medium voltage of the grid connection to low voltage and will be interconnected with the auxiliary low voltage panel board, which will supply the auxiliary services of the Control Center and Warehouse.